-- a) All streets within the Plan area, including the public parking lot, will be privately constructed and dedicated as public streets to the City, and will be maintained by the City. - b) All on-site facilities, such as water, sewer, and storm drains, within street rights-of-way will be privately constructed and maintained by the City. - c) As shown on Figure 3-8, Open Space Plan, common area landscaping, including landscaped parkways within the rights-of-way, the internal slopes fronting streets and slope areas in the rear of homes, open space lots, and the public park will be maintained by the City of Sierra Madre, Landscape Maintenance District or similar public Maintenance Assessment District.
+- a) All streets within the Plan area, including the public parking lot, will be privately constructed and dedicated as public streets to the City, and will be maintained by the City. - All on-site facilities, such as water, sewer, and storm drains, within street rights-of-way will be privately constructed and maintained by the City. - c) As shown on Figure 3-8, Open Space Plan, common area landscaping, including landscaped parkways within the rights-of-way, the internal slopes fronting streets and slope areas in the rear of homes, open space lots, and the public park will be maintained by the City of Sierra Madre, Landscape Maintenance District or similar public Maintenance Assessment District.

+and open space lots will be maintained by the HOA.
 The grading and landscape buffer along the northern Plan area boundary will be maintained by the Mater Dolorosa Retreat Center.